boydmeredith/jbreda_kilosort/README.md

   - directory is flexible for mac or pc

 *this function performs:*
-- `read.mda` from MountainSort repo see [here](https://github.com/flatironinstitute/mountainlab-js/blob/master/utilities/matlab/mdaio/readmda.m/)
+- `readmda` from MountainSort repo see [here](https://github.com/flatironinstitute/mountainlab-js/blob/master/utilities/matlab/mdaio/readmda.m/)
-- uses base function to bundle tetrodes in groups of 8
+- uses base functions to bundle tetrodes in groups of 8

 *this function returns:*
 - a folder with `binfilesforkilsort2` located in `/jukebox/scratch/*your folder*/ephys`